For a complete guide to all Textile Indie’s basket weaving posts and videos, visit the main Basket Weaving Page.

 Twill weave is a style of weaving where the weaver goes over a certain number of stakes and under a certain number of stakes in an alternating pattern.

-Each row creates a pattern similar to the diagonals in denim jean material.
+Each row creates a pattern similar to the diagonals in denim jeans material.

 Twill 2-2